Palpatine0/SqlResearchAssistant/tutorial.md

   pip install -U duckduckgo-search
   ```

-### Step 2: Setup LangServe
+### Step 2: Setup LangServe and LangSmith

-#### LangServe Setup
+#### 1. LangServe Setup
-In this step, we will set up LangServe to manage our application deployment.
+Set up LangServe to manage our application deployment.

 1. **Initialize a New LangServe Application:**
    - Use the LangServe CLI to create a new application called `sql-research-assistant`.